arifszn/OneClick/README.md

 - [Stackbit](https://jamstack.new) - Create a new Jamstack site.
 - [Tailwind](https://tailwindcss.new) - Create a new Tailwind Play page.
 - [Vercel](https://deploy.new) - Create a new project in Vercel for preview and deployment.
+- [Docusaurus](https://docusaurus.new) - Create a new docusaurus project in your browser.
 - [PDF Compress](https://compresspdf.new) - Compress PDF documents with simple drag and drop with Adobe Acrobat.
 - [Merge PDF](https://mergepdf.new) - Combine PDFs into one file with Adobe.
 - [PDF to Word](https://pdftoword.new) - Convert PDFs to Word documents with Adobe.